kntroh/Dharl/readme.en.txt

     dub build --arch=x86_64

-Specify `--target=gui` to build without a console.
-When creating a release build, specify `--target=release`.
+Specify `--build=gui` to build without a console.
+When creating a release build, specify `--build=release`.